 A small headshot of Anthony, and suddenly the site was transformed: no longer could London Relocation Services have been an unanchored firm, possibly run by any fly-by-night.
 No, this company has a founder who is not afraid to put his face as well as his name to it.
 Suddenly, you are dealing with a person.

-Our second suggestion in this area was that Anthony start a blog.
-We always think that speaking directly to the customer, sharing stories of the business’ triumphs and set-backs, and offering frequently-refreshed content, adds immeasurably to the human side of a website.
+Our second suggestion in this area was that Anthony starts a blog.
+We always think that speaking directly to the customer, sharing stories of the business’ triumphs and setbacks, and offering frequently-refreshed content, adds immeasurably to the human side of a website.
 Quite apart from the many SEO benefits which a blog will bring, it will bring you regular readers, some of whom you may even build up an online relationship with.
-As such, it’s one of the most valuable tools in a small business’ armoury.
+As such, it’s one of the most valuable tools in a small business’ armory.

 It’s hard to imagine living abroad before you have even been there, but photographs allow the user to place themselves in a physical environment, and as such are absolutely invaluable.

-Would it benefit your business to be receiving many more enquiries than you currently do?
+Would it benefit your business to be receiving many more inquiries than you currently do?